-Currently, Santa Clara County is in the orange tier.
+Currently, Santa Clara County is in the purple tier.
 Over time, as Santa Clara County controls transmission and moves up the tiers toward yellow, it’s possible there may be conflicts between State and County requirements.
 In this case, it’s always the more restrictive requirement that needs to be followed.
 To learn more, click here.

 To access our County’s Public Health website, click here.

 To share a concern or ask a question about COVID, click here.